 After a period of neglect it was purchased in 1889 by Francis and Augusta Maude Bird who restored the house and farmed the land.
-In 1956 the property was purchased by the Government as an historic monument but fell into another cycle of neglect.
-Transferred to the National Trust in 1964, the property is being conserved to appropriately reflect its significance.
-We are pleased to have eftpos facilities available for your convenience.
+In 1956 the property was purchased by the government as a historic monument but fell into another cycle of neglect.
+Transferred to the National Trust in 1964, the place is being conserved to appropriately reflect its significance.